Cecilia-xu/Leetcode/LeetCodeExplore/Array and String.md

 0 0 0 0 0
 ```
 #### Principles
 In Java, a two-dimensional array is actually one-dimensional array which contains M elelments, each of which is an array of N integers.
+(N can be different in anyone in these M elements)
 ## 4. Introduction to String (focus on the differences between array and string)
 - Compare function <br>
 Since Java does not support operator overloading, we may not use "==" to compare two strings.
 When we use "==", it actually compares whether these two objects are the same object.